This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Grated Almond: This is a seed.
-We used almonds from the bulk section at our local grocery store.
+I used almonds from the bulk section at my local grocery store.

 Bartending Tools